 According to Joel Salatin they do.
 He says, “Good food production should be aesthetically, aromatically, and sensually romantic!”

-Kent grew up on a farm and the other day I started asking him some questions that I don’t remember asking before, which is fairly curious since I’ve been blogging about this stuff for a while now.
+Kent grew up on a farm and the other day I started asking him some questions that I don’t remember asking before, which is fairly curious since I’ve been digging into the whole real food world for a while now.
 He was telling me that his family raised animals for milk and meat, and he remembers that nothing got wasted because anything that didn’t get eaten at their table went to the pigs.
 Their cows, pigs, rabbits, ducks, and chickens all roamed free out on their land.
 Kent’s Dad also worked another full time job, and they got to the point where they either had to dump a lot of money into the farm and get bigger (and become more of a factory operation), or just get out, so that’s when they stopped farming in the late 70’s.
 They still knew people who farmed, so Kent always had farming jobs, and he told me more about a certain pig farm he worked at…

 Where was common sense?